Mifepristone: 2000–present

 In September 2000, Danco Laboratories, a sub-licensee of the Population Council, received approval from the US Food and Drug Administration (FDA) to sell mifepristone under the brand name Mifeprex.

 In the 2000, several pharmaceutical companies in China were producing mifepristone.

 In 2019, the first generic form of mifepristone in the United States became available, manufactured by GenBioPro.
 Despite the FDA saying that it tries to approve generic drug applications in ten months, this application was approved after ten years (the company applied in 2009).

 In October 2025, the FDA issued an approval for Evita Solutions to also produce a generic version.
 The company had applied in October 2021.

 Society and culture

 Mifepristone is on the World Health Organization's List of Essential Medicines.
 Since 2005, it has been included on the core list, with misoprostol.

 Economics

 Cost and availability limit access in many parts of the world.

 Frequency of use

 United States

-Medication abortions voluntarily reported by 33 US states to the Centers for Disease Control and Prevention (CDC) have increased as a percentage of total abortions every year since the approval of mifepristone: 1.0% in 2000, 2.9% in 2001, 5.2% in 2002, 7.9% in 2003, 9.3% in 2004, 9.9% in 2005, 10.6% in 2006, and 13.1% in 2007 (20.3% of those at less than 9 weeks gestation).
+Medication abortions voluntarily reported by 33 US states to the Centers for Disease Control and Prevention (CDC) have increased as a percentage of total abortions every year since the approval of mifepristone: 1.0% in 2000, 5.2% in 2002, 9.3% in 2004, 10.6% in 2006, and 13.1% in 2007.

-A Guttmacher Institute survey of abortion providers estimated that medication abortions accounted for 17% of all abortions and slightly over 25% of abortions before 9 weeks gestation in the United States in 2008 (94% of nonhospital medication abortions used mifepristone and misoprostol, 6% used methotrexate and misoprostol).
-Medication abortions accounted for 32% of first trimester abortions at Planned Parenthood clinics in the United States in 2008.
-Considering abortions performed in non-hospital facilities, medication abortions accounted for 24% in 2011 and 31% in 2014.
-In 2014, facilities that provided a relatively small number of abortions (fewer than 400 procedures per year) were more likely to perform them with medication.
 Medication abortions accounted for 39% of all US abortions in 2017, and 54% in 2020.
+By 2023, a Guttmacher Institute survey of abortion providers estimated that medication abortions accounted for 63% of all abortions.